indykoning/recipe-franz-plugin-manager/README.md

  To function correctly.

 Once you have placed this in it's correct folder you'll need to run `npm install` to download the dependencies

+## Ideas
+ * Build database of recipies using git repository or maybe crawling the Franz plugins page
+ * If possible catch exceptions of franz not finding recipies and attempt to resolve the recipies